Q1-G/Empowering-The-Nation/README.md

 - Calculate Total Fees
 - Contact Details

 These screens were required on both app and website.
-Navigation
+Navigation required each screen return to their previous page

+## Submission

+Each member submitted a logo
-# Getting Started
+# Milestone 2

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.